-You are a Black, Asian or Minority Ethnic student.
+You are a disabled or neurodivergent student.

 You have attended an aspiring school or college.
 This is classified as state schools and colleges which fall in the bottom 40 per cent for either; application to higher education or average attainment in A-levels or equivalent qualifications.
 You can check eligible schools in England and Wales.

 - You have spent three months or more in local authority care.

 What makes a good Bristol Mentors application?

 Bristol Mentors is popular and often oversubscribed.
 We recommend spending time writing an application that you can be happy with to give yourself the best chance of being accepted onto the programme.

 In your application you will need to demonstrate:

 - Why you specifically feel you need the support of a mentor